DSPCD/translation-converter/README.md

 ## License

-This project is dual-licensed under CC BY-NC-SA 4.0 and DSCPTC NCL License - see the LICENSE.md file for details
+This project is dual-licensed under CC BY-NC-SA 4.0 and DSPTC NCL License - see the LICENSE.md file for details